German hydrogen train pioneer switches to cheaper battery power

 November 22, 2022

 Belgian retail giant Colruyt Group will have its own truck fleet running on electricity or hydrogen by 2030 and forces all its suppliers to deliver using zero-emission transport by 2035.
-CEO Jef Colruyt announced the latter at the opening of the group’s fourth DATS 24 hydrogen station near its distrThis content has been archived.
-Log […]
+CEO Jef Colruyt announced the latter at the opening of the group’s fourth DATS 24 hydrogen station near its distribution center in Ollignies.
+According to […]